mimikgit/mimik-ai-chat-example-iOS/README.md

 open config-developer-mim-OE-license
 ```

-Go to the [mimik Developer Console](https://console.mimik.com) and copy your Developer mim OE (edge) License.
+Go to the [mimik Developer Console](https://console.mimik.com) and copy your Developer mim OE (Edge) License.

 For more details, you can read [this tutorial](https://devdocs.mimik.com/tutorials/01-submenu/01-submenu/02-index).